-- As a result of studying content module 2, students should know the rights and duties of medico-legal relations participants, in particular those of key ones: patient and medical professional, general characteristic of defects of medical care, as well as concepts, types and procedure of bringing health professionals to legal responsibility.
+- As a result of studying content module 2, students should know the rights and duties of medico-legal relations participants, in particular those of key ones: patient (and their legal guardians) and medical professional, general characteristic of defects of medical care, as well as concepts, types and procedure of bringing health professionals to legal responsibility.

 Topic 5.
 The system of human rights in patient care.
-Personal non property rights
+Personal non-proprietary rights.
+Personal data protection